 Provide a scarf to all participating learners.
 Learners should tuck the scarf in to their pocket or waistband so the 'tail' reaches their knees.
 On a signal, all learners play against each other to try and take the tail from another player.
-When this happens, the tail is passed back to the player and they can tuck the tail back in and rejoin the game.
+When this happens, the learner who took the tail adds the tail to their tails and the learner who got the tail taken from must now try and take another player's tail.

-Note: Learners can become frustrated when their tail is pulled while they are try to 'reload'.
+Note: Only one tail can be taken from a learner at a time.
+Learners can become frustrated when their tail is pulled while they are try to 'reload'.
 In this instance, designate a space (hoops on the side of the space or touching the wall) or a pose (dropping to one knee) to indicate a 'reload zone'.